lucasvegi/PokemonGoCloneOffline/README.md

 ## Introduction

-In order to teach my students the fundamentals of programming for mobile devices, in 2017 I took advantage of the then-recent release of the Pokémon GO game (Android, iOS) and developed this game similar to the one originally created by Niantic.
+In order to teach my students the fundamentals of programming for mobile devices, in 2017 I took advantage of the then-recent release of the Pokémon GO game (Android, iOS) and developed this Android version of the game similar to the one originally created by Niantic.

 I used this application to demonstrate in the classroom how to program using the main features of a mobile device and I provided students with all the [documentation](#technical-documentation) for the application, without giving the source code at first.
 The students were divided into groups and each group had to implement the same project, which had already been previously analyzed and documented by me.
-In addition to practicing development technologies for mobile devices, this work aimed to allow students the experience of implementing software following a previously documented project.
+In addition to practicing development technologies for mobile devices, this work aimed to provide students with the experience of participating in a ``software engineering laboratory``, implementing a backlog of features as a team, following a pre-defined schedule and quality standards, all this using the SCRUM agile method to manage the project.

 After the end of the course in 2017, I used this public GitHub repository to make the source code of this didactic experience available, thus allowing new collaborators to contribute to the evolution of this project.